Shantinatha Charitra

-Shantinatha Charitra is a Sanskrit text that describes the life of 16th Jain tirthankara Shantinatha.
-It was written in 1397 CE.
+Shantinatha Charitra is a Sanskrit text of the Śvetāmbara sect of Jainism that describes the life of 16th tirthankara Shantinatha.
+It was written by Acharya Ajitprabhasuri in 1397 CE.
 This text has been registered into Memory of the World Programme by UNESCO.

 History

-This text was written in 1397 C.E. by Ajita Prabhasuri on paper-palm leaves and was inherited by late Muni Punyavijayji through his family.
+This text was written in 1397 C.E. by Śvetāmbara monk Acharya Ajitprabhasuri on paper-palm leaves and was inherited by late Muni Punyavijayji through his family.
 He then donated it to Lalbhai Dalpatbhai Institute of Indology in 1961.